 Financial and technical concerns along with the risk of failure led entrepreneurs to develop the concept of a minimum viable product (MVP).
 An MVP is a simplified version of a fully functional product.
 An MVP is the cheapest and quickest way to receive initial feedback from users so you can improve your product.

-In this article, we’ll highlight the top reasons for developing a minimum viable product and the benefits of an MVP.
-We’ll also outline how to build an MVP and clarify what level of “minimum” it should be, discuss common mistakes while building an MVP for startups to help your idea survive despite today’s cutthroat business climate, and introduce you to some inspiring examples of successful MVPs.
+In this article, we’ll highlight the top reasons for a minimum viable product development and the benefits of an MVP.
+We’ll also outline how to build an MVP and clarify what level of “minimum” it should be, discuss common mistakes while building MVP for startups to help your idea survive despite today’s cutthroat business climate, and introduce you to some inspiring examples of successful MVPs.

 Building an MVP for your product achieves three goals: